ECB unveils surprise package to shore up euro zone

 Draghi dropped previous wording that inflation risks were "broadly balanced", instead vowing to "closely monitor" risks to the outlook for price developments - a shift that reflects the ECB's increased concern about the inflation outlook.

-Draghi announced plans for an asset-backed securities (ABS) and covered bond purchase programme to help ease credit conditions in the bloc.
-Sources told Reuters it could amount to 500 billion euros (397.5 billion pounds) over three years.
+Draghi announced plans for an asset-backed securities (ABS) and covered bond purchase program to help ease credit conditions in the bloc.
+Sources told Reuters it could amount to 500 billion euros ($650 billion) over three years.

 IMF Managing Director Christine Lagarde said: "We strongly welcome the measures taken by the ECB, which will help to counteract the dangers posed by an extended period of low inflation."